mantidproject/mantid/docs/source/interfaces/muon_transform_tab.rst

 all of the information required to produce a forward FFT.
 The Advanced Options table contains the information for adding padding and apodization functions to the data.

-**Workspace** This selects the workspace to be transformed.
-If the workspace contains the word ``PhaseQuad`` it will run the :ref:`PhaseQuad <algm-PhaseQuad>` algorithm on the selected run when ``Calculate`` is pressed.
-If no phase table is available then the one will be generated and the result will be stored as ``PhaseTable``.
+**Workspace** This selects the data to be transformed.

 **Imaginary Data** If unchecked the FFT will be performed without an imaginary component.

 **Imaginary Workspace** The imaginary component for the FFT.

-**Auto shift** If this is checked it will automatically calculate and apply phase shift, if this is unchecked it will ask you to supply a correction (defaults to 0.0).
+**Auto shift** If this is checked it will automatically calculate and apply the phase shift, if this is unchecked the user can select a value (defaults to 0.0).

-**Use Raw data** If this is checked it will use the raw data from the instrument with its default bins, if it is unchecked it will use data rebinned using the specifications from the home tab.
+**Fit To Raw Data** If this is checked it will use the raw data for the FFT.
+If it is unchecked it will use the rebinned data as specified on the home tab. unchecked it will use data rebinned using the specifications from the home tab.

-The Advanced Options table contains the information for adding padding and apodization functions to the data.
+The Advanced Options table contains the information for adding padding and applying apodization functions to the data.

-**Apodization Function** selects th apodization function to apply to the data before performing the FFT.
+**Apodization Function** Selects the apodization function to apply to the data before performing the FFT.

 **Decay Constant** The decay constant for the apodization function.

-**Negative Padding** If this si checked it will add padding to both sides of the data.
+**Negative Padding** If this is checked it will add padding to both sides of the data.

 **Padding** The amount of padding to be added to the data.